emberjs/rfcs/text/0000-template.md

 ## Motivation

-When implementing a schema service, code ends up easier and cleaner if it does not have to deal with both a raw string and a object.
+When implementing a schema service, code ends up easier and cleaner if it does not have to deal with both a raw string and an object.

 ## Detailed design